herulume/LTS/README.md

-# LTS-Uppaal
+# AC

-Modelling and analysis of real-time systems using uppall.
+Modelling and analysis of real-time systems using UPPAAL and Monads in Haskell.